DerekKaknes/YES_coding/3_December_10_2016/README.md

 different game if you are not an NFL fan).
 Every time we create a player, we are "initializing" an instance of the `FootballPlayer` class.
 But what does that mean?
 What characteristics and abilities does a `FootballPlayer` have?
-Well, to start they probably need to have a name.
+Well, to start they probably need to have a `name`.
 In coding, we would say that the `FootballPlayer` class has an `attribute` called "name".
 The `FootballPlayer` may have many more `attributes` related to physical appearance: `height`, `weight`, `hairstyle`, `eye_color`, `skin_color`, and on and on.

-In python, we would define the `FootballPlayer` class as follows:
+In python, we would define the `FootballPlayer` class and its associated `attributes` like this:
 ```python
 class FootballPlayer:
   def __init__(self, name, height, weight):